-- college or university teaching in the areas of general educational psychology and/or educational measurement, evaluation and research design - public school service in the role of a testing program director or coordinator of curriculum and program evaluation - industry positions in research and testing companies (e.g., ACT, ETS) - research and/or administration in research units such as the Northwest Regional Lab, American Institutes of Research, or an office of institutional studies at a college or university
+- college or university teaching in the areas of general educational psychology and/or educational measurement, evaluation, and research design - public school service in the role of a testing program director or coordinator of curriculum and program evaluation - industry positions in research and testing companies (e.g., ACT, ETS) - research and/or administration in research units such as the Northwest Regional Lab, American Institutes of Research, or an office of institutional studies at a college or university

-The M.A. degree program consists of a total of 45 required credits with a minimum of 34 graded credits and a minimum of 11 credits of thesis credits (ED_PSYCH 700).
-The performance criteria in ED_PSYCH 700 are based on a satisfactory/fail scale, as opposed to a letter grade.
+The M.A. degree program consists of a total of 33 required credits with a minimum of 27 graded credits and a minimum of 6 credits of thesis credits (ED_PSYCH 700).
+The performance criteria in ED_PSYCH 700 are based on a satisfactory/unsatisfactory (S/U) scale, as opposed to a letter grade (A-F scale).
 Work with your advisor/program of study chair to plan a course of study that is intellectually coherent and relevant to your needs and interests.